My Herbs Blog

-I have grappled with this tenet of the bible "if you do such and such, pay attention to His commands, and keep all His decrees" God promises to keep way the diseases he brought upon the Egyptians.
+I have grappled with this tenet of the bible from Exodus 15:26 "if you do such and such, pay attention to His commands, and keep all His decrees" God promises to keep way the diseases he brought upon the Egyptians.

 This verse brings me to this place where I have found myself many times.
 I have tried to obey all God's commands, and His decrees, but nonetheless- I am a sinner and during times of sin, I have found myself physically weak.
 Sometimes it takes months to figure out an area of sin, and to repent of it.
 I should have said years.
 Sometimes it takes years and years to have one's eyes opened to an area of sin.
 In that time, sin causes illness in the body.
 Sin is error.
 It is not the "way" God created us to be.
 Jesus came to save us from our sins.
 He does not save our physical body, but our spiritual body.
-When we exist in this place of having our sins forgiven, but not in a place of being delivered, I see God's herbs, and plants as a Grace and Mercy.
+When we exist in this place of having our sins forgiven, prior to a place of being delivered, I see God's herbs, and plants as a grace and mercy.

 The closer my walk with God- the better I have found my health to be.
-The more I am healed, in the physical sense.
+I feel more I am healed, in the physical and emotional sense.
 It seems to me a process of revelation and healing.
 At least that is what I have experienced in my walk with God.
 I have been supernaturally healed of areas of sin, or forgiveness, or pain, or worry and at the same time, found illness passing away.
-This process has been a layering and unfolding and I have found my health better and stronger, but yet we age too always working towards entropy.
+This process has been a layering and unfolding and I have found my health better and stronger, but yet we age too, the body always working towards entropy.
 It is such a bewildering topic to explore.

 If I had not have had God's plants in the depths of my messes, I would have become so terribly ill.
 I am grateful that we have a merciful God, and I see His herbs as a mercy.